 - €22bn climate change programme as well as major public transport investment

 - Preparing Ireland for Brexit by investing in the future & targeting at risk sectors

-In front of an audience of college students, the Cabinet unveiled Project Ireland 2040 which aims to build their Ireland of tomorrow, and prepare for a future society which will have an extra one million people, and 660,000 more people at work.
+In front of an audience of college students, the Cabinet unveiled Project Ireland 2040 which aims to build the Ireland of tomorrow, and prepare for a future society which will have an extra one million people and 660,000 more people at work.